SerbianSensation/Advanced-Web-Dev/README.md

-# Lab7: User-Based Security

-Changed the website to now allow users to only edit or delete blogs created by them.
-Also added the author's name to each of their blogs.
+# Lab8: Final Project

+Lab 8 is the final project of this course, and consists of adding a two user interactive feature of our choice.
+I chose to add the capability of commenting on other peoples blogs.
+Two different icons show up on blogs that are not created by the logged in user.
+These links will take the user to either a page where all the blog comments are listed, or to a page where they can add their own comment.

 My web page with the end product of the labs can be found [here](http://3.237.172.53/)